This post may contain affiliate links. Please read my disclosure policy.

 White tub of blueberry cheesecake ice cream with blueberry sauce swirl, beside bowl of blueberry sauce // addapinch.com

-And swirl throughout your ice cream with a knife.
-I love seeing some of those whole blueberries peeking out the top of the ice cream!
-It is like finding the prize when they are in my scoop!
+Swirl the blueberries into your ice cream with a knife.
+I love seeing some of those whole blueberries peeking out the top of the ice cream.

 Tub of Blueberry Cheesecake Ice Cream with fresh blueberry sauce swirled on top, alongside a white and stainless ice cream scoop, all set on marble counter. // addapinch.com